TayMcQuaya/AudioBook-Organizer/SUPABASE_STORAGE_DEBUG_SESSION.md

 ## Current Status
 - ✅ Environment variable `STORAGE_BACKEND=supabase` is set and being read
 - ✅ Backend is attempting to use Supabase Storage
-- ❌ Uploads failing with: `"new row violates row-level security policy"`
-- ❌ No files appearing in Supabase Storage bucket
+- ✅ **FIXED**: Uploads now working after using service client
+- ✅ **FIXED**: Audio playback working with signed URLs
+- ⚠️ Some 404 errors appear in console but don't affect functionality

 ## What We've Discovered